sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 When we have modified the last line it caught my attention that a goal of the user is to "list all current issues".
 Why does this poor user want to list some issues?
 What is the point in doing it?
 No users want that.
 This requirement is simply incorrect.

 This is an indicator of a very important problem in writing requirements.
 We tend to mix our and user's goals.
 And while our goal is to please our users, we should concentrate on them in the first place.
-Making their needs value more that ours.
+Making their needs value more than ours.
 And we should explicitly express that in our requirements.

 How do we know what the user wants?
 Again, we don't.
 We need to consult real users or their representatives about it.
 Or make a hypothesis yourself if we cannot ask anyone.